-The ultimate goal of this thesis is focused on developing new solutions and analyses enabled by DERs to improve BPS operation and stability in face of the increasing penetration of RES.
-In this perspective, motivated by these new opportunities, the specific research objectives are described in the following outlined topics, as depicted in the flowchart in Figure 1.2.
+The ultimate goal of this thesis is focused on developing new solutions and analyses enabled by DERs and MGs to improve BPS operation, stability, and restoration in face of the increasing penetration of RES.
+In this perspective, motivated by these new opportunities, the specific research objectives are described in the following outlined topics, as depicted in the flowchart in Figure 1.5.